-First, if there are posts that attract good impression but low click-through rate, consider revisiting such post and add more content to it and optimize it better, build more relevant links to it then wait to see if there could be any significant changes in search ranking.
+First, if there are posts that attract a good impression but low click-through rate.
+Consider revisiting such posts to add more content and optimize them better.
+Build more relevant links to it then wait to see if there could be any significant changes in search ranking.

-Google never penalize anyone for targeting the same keyword more than once with different content.
+Google never penalizes anyone for targeting the same keyword more than once with different content.

 Here you will see a list of your top content that is bringing in social traffic to your blog.

-Now you’re armed with valuable information on the type of content that is performing better among your social followers, so you can build on what is already working.
+Now you’re armed with valuable information on the type of content that is performing better among your social followers.
+You can now build on what is already working.

-How to increase blog traffic that increases your leads acquisition and eventually generates more sales won’t be an easy task.
-You need a clear roadmap, a proven strategy.
-Most of the time you won’t find one, you’ll need to discover what works for you on your own – no handout.
+How to increase blog traffic that increases your lead acquisition and eventually generates more sales won’t be an easy task.
+You need a clear roadmap and a proven strategy.
+Most of the time you won’t find one.
+You’ll need to discover what works for you on your own – no handout.